Lekensteyn/wireguard-dissector/README.md

 Requirements:

- - Wireshark 2.0.2 or newer.
+ - Wireshark 2.0.2 or newer (tested with Wireshark 2.3.x).
- - [luagcrypt][2] for decryption support.
+ - [luagcrypt][2] and Libgcrypt 1.7 for (optional) decryption support.

+The plan is to eventually rewrite this prototype in a dissector that is included with the main Wireshark sources.

 ## Installation
 Locate the Wireshark configuration directory (either `~/.wireshark` or